Calyssa

 Zellars

-Calyssa Zellars is an attorney, writer, and strategist whose work lives at the intersection of law, culture, and legacy.
-The daughter of parents from East Saint Louis, Illinois, and the Gullah community of Hilton Head Island, she founded Louis Hilton to blend her love of history with a commitment to protecting stories, brands, and reputations that matter.
+Calyssa Zellars is an attorney, writer, researcher and strategist whose work lives at the intersection of law, legacy and culture.
+The daughter of parents from East Saint Louis, Illinois, and the Gullah community of Hilton Head Island, South Carolina she founded Louis Hilton to blend her love of history with a commitment to protecting stories, brands and reputations that matter.

-A graduate of the University of North Carolina at Chapel Hill (B.A. with honors in Public Policy Analysis, with minors in Spanish for the Professions and Journalism) and the University of Michigan Law School (J.D.), Calyssa also studied abroad in Sevilla, Spain in the fall of 2011, where she deepened her understanding of language, history, and cultural preservation.
-In 2019, she returned to her alma mater, UNC, as the Commencement Speaker for the Department of Public Policy.
+Calyssa is a graduate of the University of North Carolina at Chapel Hill (B.A. with honors in Public Policy Analysis, with minors in Spanish for the Professions and Journalism) and the University of Michigan Law School (J.D.).
+Calyssa also studied abroad in Sevilla, Spain, in the fall of 2011, where she deepened her understanding of language, history and cultural preservation.
+In 2019, she returned to her alma mater, UNC-Chapel Hill, as the Commencement Speaker for the Department of Public Policy.

-If your work touches law, culture, or legacy—and you need strategic, discreet, high-impact counsel—she welcomes opportunities to collaborate.
+If your work touches law, legacy or culture and you need strategic, discreet, high-impact counsel, she welcomes opportunities to collaborate.